British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 In 1985, DDH 8 intersected the No.1 vein in a sheared quartzite and assayed 2.0 grams per tonne gold over 2.0 metres.
 Surface grab samples of the vein assayed up to 35.0 grams per tonne gold (Assessment Report 14850).

 In 1967, Fort Steele Mines completed a ground electromagnetic survey on the area as the Jac and Jill claims.
 In 1980, a soil sampling program was completed on the area as the Gar claims.
-In 1985, Amstar Venture Corporation completed an eight hole diamond drilling program on the area as the Perry claims.
-During 2004 through 2009, Ruby Red Resources completed programs of geological mapping, geochemical sampling and ground electromagnetic surveys on the area as the Zeus claims, Purcell Block property.
-In 2012, SG Spirit Gold completed a program pf geological mapping and rock sampling.
+In 1984, Ttrans-Arctic Explorations Ltd. trenched and sampled the area (Assessment Report 12981).
+In 1985, Amstar Venture Corporation completed an eight-hole diamond drilling program on the area as the Perry claims (Assessment Report 14850).
+In 1988, Chapleau Resources conducted prospecting, geochemical sampling, and trenching in the area (Assessment Report 17514).
+During 2004 through 2009, Ruby Red Resources completed programs of geological mapping, geochemical sampling and ground electromagnetic surveys on the area as the Zeus claims, Purcell Block property (Assessment Reports 28249, 29717, 30946).

 Bibliography